WalletScrutiny/WalletScrutinyCom/_android/com.wasabiwallet.dev.md

   - /com.wasabiwallet.dev/
 ---

+**Update:** This wallet was removed from Google Play.
+Discussions of it happened a bit on Twitter but it was an obvious scam.

 **Do not use this app!
 We expect it to be removed from Google Play.
 More details soon.**